+Only in the event that conventional room numbering will exceed room number 99 are wing numbers used, if necessary, separate the wing prefixes from the room number with a hyphen.
 In an extraordinary situation only, an alternative numbering scheme may be approved with sufficient justification.
 The Project Manager must approve any alternative numbering scheme before it is used.
 The following room numbering schedule must be included on the working drawings.

-Mechanical rooms, janitorial areas, utility closets, and public rest rooms are included in the room number sequence with a building service space suffix.
+Mechanical rooms, janitorial areas, utility closets, and public rest rooms are included in the room number sequence with a service space suffix.
 Although janitorial areas, public toilets, mechanical rooms, and utility closets are numbered in sequence with other room numbers on a floor, a building service suffix is added (e.g., 244M1, 352U1, etc.).

 Provide ample head room at all points where people stand or walk, including over and under stairways and landings.
 The minimum ceiling heights must be 9’-0” for classrooms, 9’-6” for labs, 8’-0” for corridors, but in no case less than applicable code requirements.

 When sleeping accommodations are included in the project, all accommodations shall be designed for occupancy by either male or female.